hamzahik/wakanda-paas-doc/docs/faq.rst

 How do the recurring billing work?
 ==================================

-Every first day of the month, you will receive an invoice summarizing all your applications and the total billed. there is no hidden cost, only the total amount of your subscriptions plus the VAT if it applies.
+Every first day of the month, you will receive an invoice summarizing all your applications and the total billed.
+There is no hidden cost, only the total amount of your subscriptions plus the VAT if it applies.